 Is this fear justified?
 Are the rumors true?
 Is law school all that hard?
 The short answer is yes.
-Law school is definitely a different kettle of fish compared to most students’ previous academic experience, which presents a challenge for even the brightest product of academia.
+Law school is a different kettle of fish compared to most students’ previous academic experience, which presents a challenge for even the brightest product of academia.
 Before quickly switching towards a graduate degree focus, however, let’s look at the unique challenges posed by law school with a quick breakdown of the details involved with going to law school.

 Law School is a Different Way of Learning

-Perhaps one of the biggest adjustments that the new law student will need to confront is the fact that the information will be delivered in far different ways than they’d previously experienced as an undergraduate or high school student.
+Perhaps one of the biggest adjustments that the new law student will need to confront is that the information will be delivered in far different ways than they’d previously experienced as an undergraduate or high school student.
 Indeed, a previous academic experience that featured frequent guidance and feedback, the lack of both will likely cause even the most motivated overachiever to question their abilities.

 This learning style, the Socratic Method, has been used to train the critical thinking of aspiring attorneys for generations.
 This method places a premium on developing critical thinking skills, long-term memory development, and the ability to nimbly recall facts for sophisticated application of previously attained knowledge to changing legal situations.